-Antipsychotic medication can cause a variety of adverse effects including extrapyramidal side effects, hyperprolactinaemia, weight gain and its associated metabolic and cardiovascular problems.
+Antipsychotic medications can cause a variety of adverse effects including extrapyramidal side effects, hyperprolactinaemia, weight gain and its associated metabolic and cardiovascular problems.
 Children and adolescents are more prone to some adverse effects compared to adults and some of these may be irreversible.
 Monitoring physical health and adverse effects in young people prescribed antipsychotics is important to enable timely intervention to occur to ensure optimal treatment outcomes.

-The package is comprised of three parts including;
+The 'Package' is comprised of three parts including:

-Monitoring Chart (90Kb)
+Monitoring Chart (90kb)

-The use of antipsychotic medications in children and adolescents (32Kb) - summarises key information regarding antipsychotic medications, adverse effects that can occur with use and the importance of monitoring physical health and adverse effects.
+The use of antipsychotic medications in children and adolescents (196kb) – summarises key information regarding antipsychotic medications, adverse effects that can occur with use and the importance of monitoring physical health and adverse effects.

-Despite the availability of antipsychotic monitoring guidelines, many patients prescribed antipsychotics continue to receive little or no monitoring.
-It seems that despite clinicians being aware of the importance of monitoring adverse effects in patients prescribed antipsychotics, there is difficulty applying the evidence based monitoring recommendations into clinical practice.
-It was recognised that the evidence-to-practice gap needed to be addressed with a multi-faceted intervention strategy.
+Despite the availability of antipsychotic monitoring guidelines, many patients prescribed antipsychotics continued to receive little or no monitoring.
+It seemed that despite clinicians being aware of the importance of monitoring adverse effects in patients prescribed antipsychotics, there was difficulty applying the evidence-based monitoring recommendations into clinical practice.
+It was recognised that the evidence-to-practice gap needed to be addressed with a multi-faceted intervention strategy to ensure WCHN patients who were prescribed antipsychotics received appropriate monitoring.
 In 2005 and 2006, the "WCHN Antipsychotic Physical Health and Adverse Effect Monitoring Package" for use in children and adolescents was developed as a joint project between the Women’s and Children’s Health Network (WCHN) and the School of Pharmacy and Medical Sciences at the University of South Australia.
-This package took into consideration all available published information with an emphasis on being consistent with Australian adult guidelines for monitoring physical health.
+This comprehensive package took into consideration all available published information with an emphasis on being consistent with Australian adult guidelines for monitoring physical health and adverse effects.

-Grzeskowiak L, Ellis D, Phillips A & Angley M (2008) 'Implementation of a chart and guidelines for monitoring physical health and adverse effects in children and adolescents prescribed antipsychotics.'
+Grzeskowiak L, Ellis D, Phillips A & Angley M (2008).
+'Implementation of a chart and guidelines for monitoring physical health and adverse effects in children and adolescents prescribed antipsychotics.'
 Journal of Pharmacy Practice and Research, Vol.38 no.1 pp.9-13.

-Ellis D, Shirzadi K, Grzeskowiak L & Angley M (2008) 'Development of a novel program to facilitate monitoring physical health and adverse effects in children and adolescents prescribed antipsychotic medication.'
+Ellis D, Shirzadi K, Grzeskowiak L & Angley M (2008).
+'Development of a novel program to facilitate monitoring physical health and adverse effects in children and adolescents prescribed antipsychotic medication.'
 Australasian Psychiatry, Vol.16 no.2 pp.368-369.